Induced subgraphs of induced subgraphs of large chromatic number: Conclusion

 \begin{conjecture} For every graph $F$ with at least one cycle, there exists a constant $b_F$ and graphs $G$ of arbitrarily large chromatic number and the same girth as $F$ such that every $F$-free induced subgraph of $G$ is $b_F$-colourable. \end{conjecture}

 For this conjecture to hold, the class of graphs with girth at least $g$ must certainly be vertex Ramsey.
-Happily, since cycles are 2-connected this follows from a theorem of \nesrod~\cite{NR76}.
+Happily, since cycles are 2-connected this follows from a theorem of Ne\v{s}et\v{r}il and R\"odl~\cite{NR76}.

-As they contain many short cycles, the graphs $\vv{Z_n}$ and $Z_n$ described in Section~\ref{sec:base} are unsuitable for use as base graphs when tackling this problem, just as in the odd girth case.
-The graphs $\vv{Y_n}$ and $Y_n$ are more promising, but if we continue to build our graphs by adding edges $\vv{uv}$ for $u < v$ simply based on residues modulo $p$ of $d(u,v)$, we will unavoidably introduce many 4-cycles.
+The graphs $\vv{X_n}$ and $X_n$ described in Section~\ref{sec:base} can be chosen to not contain short cycles.
+However, if we continue to build our graphs by adding edges $\vv{uv}$ for $u < v$ simply based on residues modulo $p$ of $d(u,v)$, we will unavoidably introduce many 4-cycles.
 For this reason, a resolution of this conjecture even in the special case where $F$ is the 5-cycle would be very interesting, as such an argument would likely overcome many of the difficulties involved in proving the full conjecture.

+Another area for further research is determining the optimal constant $c_F$ in the statement of Theorem~\ref{thm:main}.

+\begin{question} For each graph $F$ containing an edge, what is the smallest value of $c_F$ for which Theorem~\ref{thm:main} holds?
+Can we take $c_F$ bounded by a function of $\chi(F)$? \end{question}

+Clearly $c_F$ must be at least $\chi(F)-1$ for all $F$, and at least $\chi(F)$ if $F$ is not vertex-critical.
+Ne\v{s}et\v{r}il~\cite{Nesconj} has conjectured that the optimal $c_F$ is at most $\chi(F)$ for all $F$.

+For triangles, it follows from results in~\cite{CHMS22,SS16} that the optimal $c_{K_3}$ is either 3 or 4 (in particular, the bound $\chi(F) - 1$ for vertex-critical graphs is not always attained).
+For larger cliques, Bria\'nski, Davies and Walczak~\cite{BDW23} showed that the optimal $c_{K_m}$ is $O(m^3)$; as noted at the start of Section~\ref{sec:mainproof}, the optimal $c_F$ is $O(\abs{V(F)}^9)$ in general.